Rss Feed

 Step 1 – Write the Book

 Of course the first step is to write your book.
 Some people have a problem with this first step, but since I’ve been writing since I was 12 years old, not novels mind you, but writing period, writing isn’t so hard for me.
 My first novel took a few years, and the 2nd took exactly 1 year.
 The rest of my novels… NaNoWriMo helped me on that.
 National Novel Writing Month was great!
 You just write and write.
 You don’t worry about grammar or spelling or anything mechanical.
 Just write.
 This helped me with books 3-5.
+Join a Critique Group and learn how to accept critiques of your work and how to make improvements.
+Use MeetUp to find a group locally or Critique Circle for online.
+It’s very important to get other people to view your book, especially a group that knows your genre.

 Step 2 – Copyright

 I’ve sent my books off to the CopyRight Office.
 Not one at a time, but I lumped them all together on one CD as I completed them, along with my short stories.
 The cost was $35.00.
 Then when more books were completed, the cost went up to $45.00.
 This doesn’t include that you have to mail in the CD.
 But lumping all the stories together on one CD saved me money for all of them.
-When my first book was completed in paperback format, I uploaded electronically to the Copyright office for $35.00 at the CopyRight Office.
-Real simply to use and I love the new technology now.
+When my first book was completed in paperback format, I uploaded electronically to the Copyright office for was $35.00 at the CopyRight Office.
+Real simple to use and I love the new technology now.
 No mailing hassles!
 Also I could copyright the illustrations I had inside my book as well.
 So this went very easy and great!

 Step 3 – ISBN